-If you have never cooked a curry before, Then this is the perfect recipe to get you started
+If you have never cooked a curry before, this is the perfect recipe to get you started.

 A lot of us enjoy a really good curry but how many of us take the time to make one ourselves?
 We know some of us have minimal cooking skills and may find the idea of making a curry from scratch quite daunting.
 However, with this easy recipe, anyone has the ability to cook the perfect beef Madras.

 Madras curry is one of the nation’s favourite spicy dishes.
 Most people are unaware that the Madras, as most of us know it, isn’t the same Madras as the one served in it’s originating country (India – where it isn’t even called a ‘Madras’).
 The Madras most of us are used to experiencing was created in Britain in the 1970s.

 What beef should I use in my beef Madras?

 Many people use a rump steak for their Madras curries.
 The truth be told though, it’s unnecessary to do so (although you can do if you wish).
 Braising steak is perfectly acceptable to use as long as it’s cooked correctly.
 Therefore, the best steak to use is:

 - Braising steak